 😍 Ederson getting his flowers for that PASS up field. pic.twitter.com/gFg6PAPA57

 — City Report (@cityreport_) February 13, 2021

-Aaron Ramsdale and Ederson are probably the best example of these types of keepers.
-They are capable of offering themselves up as passing options during build-up.
+Aaron Ramsdale and Ederson are probably the best examples of these types of keepers.
+They are capable of offering themselves up as passing options during the build-up.
 Both of them possess the passing range to start play.